-Since 2007, the work of PK Fiskulturnik has been showcased at many festivals, events and residencies across the UK & Europe, including Uniqlo Tate Late November at Tate Modern (2017), City of Women Festival, Ljubljana (2013), National Theatre Watch This Space Festival, London (2012), Whitstable Biennale (2012), Museum of Yugoslav History, Belgrade (2011), Late at Tate Britain (2010) and Create 09 – Adventures in Movement (2009).
+Since 2007, I’ve been leading a collaborative project Performance Klub Fiskulturnik, presenting my work at many festivals, events and residencies across the UK & Europe, including European Capital of Culture – Rijeka 2020 (2020), Uniqlo Tate Late November at Tate Modern (2017), City of Women Festival, Ljubljana (2013), National Theatre Watch This Space Festival, London (2012), Whitstable Biennale (2012), Museum of Yugoslav History, Belgrade (2011), Late at Tate Britain (2010) and Create 09 – Adventures in Movement (2009).

-Lara Ritosa Roberts is a visual and performance artist, lecturer and workshop leader.
-Born in Croatia, she has lived and worked in South London since 1994.
-She obtained an MA in Fine Art from Central Saint Martins College of Art & Design, UAL in 2007, and has also studied sculpture (2001 – 2004: Camberwell College of Arts) and physical theatre and corporeal mime (1995 – 1999: Ecole de Mime Corporel Dramatique, London & Desmond Jones School of Mime & Physical Theatre, 1995).
+Born in Croatia (then Yugoslavia), I’ve lived and worked in South London since 1994.
+I obtained an MA in Fine Art from Central Saint Martins College of Art & Design, UAL in 2007, and have also studied sculpture (2001 – 2004: Camberwell College of Arts) and physical theatre and corporeal mime (1995 – 1999: Ecole de Mime Corporel Dramatique, London & Desmond Jones School of Mime & Physical Theatre, 1995).

 Exhibitions, performances and projects: